Factorio-Access/Factorio-Access-Launcher/README.md

 Navigate recipes within a group: A D

-Check crafting components required: K
+Check ingredients and products of a recipe: K

 Read recipe product description: L